Home | About Us | Testimonials | Privacy | Affiliates | FAQ Bookmark Us | Tell a Friend

 This particular presentation falls considerably short of the "gold standard" - which is to say, a peer reviewed paper published by a reputable scientific society/professional organization.

-So do each of the two docs containing details of the experiments (this Word doc, and this PDF file).
+So do each of the two docs containing details of the experiments.

 If you take a look at the first, hospital-based study, you'll see the results are rather underwhelming to say the least: 2.48 pounds lost (placebo) vs. 4.27 pounds (test).
 In other words, less than 2 pounds difference over a 2 month time period.
 The authors themselves claim these results represent a trend, but are not statistically significant between groups.